Qupergo/CompanySite/README.md

 # CompanySite
-A company website made fore web development class
+A company website made for web development class